remotion-dev/remotion/packages/docs/docs/lambda.md

 - use default VPC and policy `Full Access` and click on `Create Endpoint`
 - Now you should have 2 endpoints one for `s3` and one for `lambda`

+Pretty much done, and you should be done with it.